raed667/ether-auction/README.md

 - Setup [Metamask addon](https://metamask.io/) and create an account.
 - On Metamask, select `Kovan test network`.
 - Visit https://ether-auction.now.sh and the home-page shouold display a number of items.
-- Go to https://faucet.kovan.network and using your Github account you can get free coins.
+- Go to https://faucet.kovan.network and using your Github account (and the address of your wallet on Metamask) you can get free coins.

 ## To run the project locally